plausible/website/_articles/cloudflare-web-analytics-vs-plausible-analytics.md

 Plausible Analytics doesn't have any limits on the number of items we show in the individual reports.
 Have hundreds of pages or hundreds of referral sources?
 Keep scrolling within your Top Pages or Top Sources lists.
 Same goes for countries, goals and other metrics within other reports.

-## Cloudflare Analytics limits the number of metrics you can get access to
+## Cloudflare Analytics limits the number of insights you get access to

 Cloudflare Analytics is too basic even for the [simple web analytics](https://plausible.io/simple-web-analytics) tools such as Plausible Analytics.